vitalibarozzi/vitalibarozzi/README.md

 ### Hi there 👋

+I'm Vitali, a brazillian Haskell developer.
+Talk to me about compilers ⚡.

 <!--
 **vitalibarozzi/vitalibarozzi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.